 - Components used in electronics, such as semiconductors.

 - Some drinking water sources, such as well water that has been affected by industrial or wastewater discharges.
 This could include discharges from some oil and gas operations.

 - Air and dust near certain industrial facilities that can release thallium, such as cement plants and steel manufacturers.

-- Cigarette and other tobacco smoke, at very low levels.
+- Cigarette and other tobacco smoke.

-Possible health concerns of thallium
+Possible health concerns of thallium:

 - Can harm the nervous system.

-- Can impair vision.
+- Can damage vision.

 - Can cause hair loss.